charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 "It's four hundred and fifty thousand dollars, Aria," Maya said, her thumb hovering over the 'Schedule a Tour' button she knew she would never click.
 "I have eight hundred dollars in my checking account.
 And forty-two thousand in student loans.
 The math isn't mathing."

 "Data is just a snapshot, not a destiny," Aria soothed.
-"If we optimize your savings by another four percent and hit your Tier-1 performance bonus this quarter, we can have the down payment in sixty-four months.
+"If we optimize your savings by another four percent and hit your performance bonus this quarter, we can have the down payment in sixty-four months.
 You’re closer than you think.
 You just have to stay focused."

 Maya closed the tab.
-"Tier-1 bonus?
+"Bonus?
 Aria, I don't even know what the criteria are.
 Henderson just keeps moving the goalposts."

 "The criteria are adaptability, Maya.
 And you are adapting beautifully."

+"Besides," Maya muttered, "Jaylen got a twenty percent bump just by jumping to that startup in Austin.
+Nobody gets rich on retention bonuses anymore.
+It’s an eight thousand dollar payout.
+Maybe.
+If Henderson is feeling generous."

 The Rabbit Hole